 The beauty of modern horology is that you don’t have to break the bank just to slap some incredible style around your wrist.
-Indeed, the top mid-tier watch brands prove that great things can still come in (relatively) affordable packages.
+Indeed, the best mid-range watch brands prove that great things can still come in (relatively) affordable packages.
 And while these killer timepieces might not be packing tourbillon and other luxury specs under the hood, they remain optimal, fashionable and beautiful inside and out.
-In fact, the best mid-tier watches are so brilliant and eye-catching that should you buy one, you could probably lie and say it cost twice as much.
+In fact, the best mid-tier watch brands are so brilliant and eye-catching that should you buy one, you could probably lie and say it cost twice as much.
 Perception is reality after all.
-Presenting the best Top Mid-Range Watch Brands.
-Each of these mid-level brands delivers tons of style, at a relative fraction of the cost of its’ luxury counterparts.

 For over 100 years, legendary mid-tier brand Oris watches has coupled the best of engineering with downright brilliant designs to deliver masterpieces in the following arenas: Motor Sport (like the Oris Williams), Aviation (think Oris Big Crown Propilot), Culture (Oris Artelier & Oris Classic and Diving (as pictured above with the Oris Aquis and the Oris Divers and Oris Prodiver).
 To this day they produce only mechanical watches of exceptional quality.
 A premium red rotor remains their mark of distinction and perennial good luck charm.
 In this era of omnipresent tech, a solid mechanical watch emerges as a signifier of timeless performance and vintage styling.
 Oris has championed the mechanical watch without gouging on the price, earning glowing reviews.
 You do the math.

 Country of origin: Hölstein, Switzerland